Islam for Muslims

 (2) Good Deeds Only for God’s Pleasure: For making your virtuous act eligible for God’s acceptance, it must be primarily done “for the sake of God alone” and not for earthly “reward” or “thanks” (76:9).
 While you need to intend divine pleasure before performing your deeds, after doing it your mind should bend in gratitude for His enabling role.
 You should never regret after doing a good deed with risk of spoiling it, nor should you ever make promise or use “God’s (name) in your oaths against doing good” (2:224).
 Given “the intention of your hearts” (33:5) which really counts, if you focus on God’s pleasure, that will act like a radar for reaching your deeds to ultimate goal of acceptance.

 By contrast, if you give central position to any other intentions like public show, gaining fame or compensation etc., your deeds are likely to be fruitless, on charge of partnership sin.
 God speaks against those “who (want their prayers) to be seen (of people)” and also those who spend their money “to be seen of people” (107:6; 4:38).
-Likewise, you cannot ordinarily be greedy to “claim any monetary benefits” if you are solvent.
+God's pleasure must be the main purpose of good deeds while there might be some secondary purposes or uninteded effects like exercise from salat, weight loss from fasting, business income during hajj etc. Likewise, you cannot ordinarily be greedy to “claim any monetary benefits” if you are solvent.
 If you are poor, you can take “what is just and reasonable” compensation, given the idea that the less you take here on earth, the more you get there in the Afterlife (4:6).

 Examples: Public show may be exemplified by your tendency to perform ‘salat’ publicly (in mosque) in a better way (or in larger quantity) than done privately (at home), seeking a better public image by needless showing or drumbeating your personal prayers, adopting the title ‘hajji’ for social status upon completion of ‘hajj’, sacrificing expensive animals for Qurbani only to be competitive or impressive, using cap or long Islamic dress as a shield from any criminal charges and so on.